hex000000/makegroupworknotsuck/chapters/200_litreviewmethod.md

 - 2018-Science - Social Science%3B Study Results f.pdf
 but it is a news article, not HE.

 At this point, very important to reduce double-handling of duplicates.
 Because the .RIS records should be fairly consistent, this time I'll pull the HE into a comparison before coding?
 But this won't mark them as dups.
-Neither does anytingt else so far except screen shots and videos.
+Neither does anything else so far except screen shots and videos.

 Once my Lex search is complete, I need to compare it with the full document set, without actually  importing it.
 And do I really want the whole Library?
 Need a dummy code, coded, then teamwork export activated.
 In the end just did same .mov.
 Time to convert those.
+In the end, screen shots of duplicates manually counted.
+68 duplicates (as in already in the document library)

+All those found using the Lexical search exported as teamwork file.
+62 dups weren't the same. coudn't see new set becuse I forgot to select them.
+Go back and make sure my counts are just the records themselves, not both RIS and PDF, eg this is 92 not 188 if we just count RIS.
+Further coding in Termites-ALL.

 | PROQUEST     |     |
 |--------------|-----|
 | found        | 188 |
 | met criteria |   0 |

+Very difficult to find specific focus as many studies are individual in their participants and methods, meaning it's very difficult to compare or consolidate studies.
+For example, Kolodnicki (2017) involved teacher-experts who teach high school students construing parenting behaviours including but not limited to their involvement in adolescent education.
+For me, that included Teacher Ed, Parenting & School Ed.
+But not HE.